Bowie County, TX · Probate Cost

 Probate Overview for Bowie County, Texas

-Bowie County's population of approximately 93,858 places it in the upper quarter of jurisdictions by population, in the suburban tier where probate volume has grown alongside residential development.
 The Bowie County Constitutional County Court in Boston processes a moderate number of estate filings, and cases often move more efficiently here than in the state's busiest courts.
+The typical probate timeline runs 6-12 months.

 Filing Fees and Court Costs in Bowie County

-• For Bowie County — ranked 43rd among Texas counties — court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the creditor notice in a Boston-area newspaper.
+• Court costs in Bowie County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Bowie County